Joanna Adamek Kalinowska

 The three Adamek entries on the Red Cross list of Poles evacuated from the USSR all appear on the first page.
 The list shows dates and places of birth, and destinations.
-Not all the pages are this blurry.
+It has, however, aged Franciszka Adamek by 10 years, and misspelt the name of her birth village.

 Joanna’s grandmother Franciszka Dybczak did not follow the other Adameks to Persia either.
-She went to a “rest home” in Uzbekistan and returned to communist-controlled Poland.
+She went to a “rest home” in Uzbekistan and returned to communist-controlled Poland after the war.
 Joanna believes she may have been in hospital and too ill to leave Uzbekistan with the rest of the family.

 “She wrote letters to us from Poland.
 She was quite happy there because she was still able to do things.
 She helped in the kitchen, cooking, and she enjoyed that.
 My brother Romek brought her to England in 1950.
 She stayed with my mother and father, and she died there.

 “In Pahlevi they put us in tents and looked after us.
 We had common dining rooms.
 They fed us porridge, bread and cheese and sardines—regular food—and for the first time, I had a cup of white tea.
-Like the saying goes, ‘Darowanemu koniowi w zęby się nie patrzy’(Don’t look a gift horse in the mouth.) and we were grateful for whatever we got.
+Like the saying goes, ‘darowanemu koniowi w zęby się nie zagląda’ [don’t look a gift horse in the mouth], and we were grateful for whatever we got.

 “We stayed in Pahlevi for a while, then went to a camp near Teheran.
 We could walk into the city and I remember the main posh street, named something like Lalazara or Lelezara, a kilometre or two from the main town centre.
 The shops were full of beautiful things, and you had not a penny in your pocket.”

 Joanna, left, and her friend Anna Krycka in Teheran, circa 1943.
 Although much milder than

 “We lived in barracks, like the soldiers, no proper beds and curtains dividing the bedrooms.
 It was lucky when they put us where the soldiers were before because we did not have to sleep on the floor.”